AMontgomerie/AMontgomerie.github.io/_posts/2020-08-06-genre_classifier.md

 ---
 layout: default
-title: "Using the Spotify API with Spotipy to Collect and Label Track Data"
+title: "Using Spotipy to Collect Track Data"
 date: 2020-07-30
 ---